BMW Service Engine Soon Light On

 - Select Control Units.

-- Press read/enter to read codes from DME Module.
+- Press read/enter to read codes from the DME Module.

 - Please write down the codes and clear them once repairs are completed.